 For Graduate Entry Prespecialty in Nursing applicants, the deadline for submitting required materials is November 15.
 Notification of action on applications is mailed by late February.
+Applications submitted after November 15 are processed on a rolling admissions basis.

 For registered nurse applicants, completed materials are considered in one of three admissions cycles: